ttetrafon/practice/blender/modelling.md

 - Keep density of lines in both directions similar, and enough to define the required details.
 - Use separate meshes to define smaller much smaller details or more detailed objects, and join them afterwards in a single object; do not join the meshes though.
 - To create creases, do not use Blender crease tools, as these are not exported - instead, use bevels when needed.
+- Remove faces from places the camera will never see them.

 ### Preparing a Mesh for Use